De-Silva-Madhushankha/SpiritX_Web_Wizards_02/README.md

 ## Project Overview

-SpiritX_Web_Wizards_02 is a web application that includes both client and server components.
-The client is built using modern web technologies, while the server handles API requests and database interactions.
+SpiritX_Web_Wizards_02, also known as **Spirit11**, is a fantasy cricket league web application that allows users to create their dream teams from real university players, analyze statistics, and compete for the top spot on the leaderboard.
+The project consists of an **Admin Panel**, a **User Interface**, and an **AI Chatbot (Spiriter)** to assist users with team selection and player insights.

 ## Instructions to Run the Project